 The state of Illinois enforces increased penalties for speeding violations within work zones.
 These increased penalties are known as Work Zone Enhancements.
 Work Zone Enhancements can be enforced even if workers are not present as long as road work signs are posted.
 In Illinois, Work Zone Enhacements are:

 The legal Blood Alcohol Content (BAC) is 0.08%.
-Driving while above the legal limit is called Driving Under the Influence.
-Driving while above certain BAC is called Driving while intoxicated and carries a heavier penalty.
+States often enforce more strict mandatory penalties for drivers above a certain BAC.
 In Illinois, driving with a BAC above 0.16% will trigger automatic enhanced minimum penalties.

-Most states do not allow cellphone use while driving.
+Texting while driving is illegal in most but not all states.
 In Illinois, hand-held devices such as phones and mp3 player are banned for all drivers, regardless of age.
 Handheld devices bans prohibit talking on the phone without a hands-free system.

 Texting while driving is banned in Illinois.
 Texting while driving is concidered a primary offense.
 This means that you can be pulled over with texting as the only offense.
 In Illinois, distracted driving is listed as a category on police crash report forms.

 Illinois requires seabelt use.
 Seatbelt enforcement is concidered primary, meaning you can be pulled over for not wearing a seatbelt.
 The fine for a seatbelt law violation in Illinois is $25.00.
-Safety belt laws very state-by-state.
-Consult your states Department of Transportation for specific seatbelt use laws.
+Seatbelt laws very by state.
+Many states require passengers to wear seatbelts as well.